huohuoren4/docs/python/pytest/how_to_guides/mock.md

     return r.json()
 ```

-We need to mock r, the returned response object for testing purposes.
+We need to mock `r`, the returned response object for testing purposes.
 The mock of `r` needs a `.json()` method which returns a dictionary.
 This can be done in our test file by defining a class to represent `r`.

 ```python
 # contents of test_app.py, a simple test for our API retrieval